cloudmesh/classes/docs/source/assignments.rst

 	 * Which offer most opportunity on what sports?
 	 * How is Big Data and Little Data applied to the Olympics2016?

-	 Alternative:
+	 Alternative B (This assignment gives bonus points if done right):

-	 Although not covered in class big data and IoT could be used in wildlife, pets, farming, and other related areas.
+	 How can big data and lIttle data be used in wildlife conservation, pets, farming, and other related areas that involve animal.
 Write a 2 page report that covers the topic and addresses

 	 * Which opportunities are there related to animals?
 	 * Which opportunities are there for wildlife preservation?
 	 * What limitations are there?
 	 * How can big data be best used? give concrete examples.
+	 * This paper could be longer than two pages if you like
+	 * You are allowed to work in a team of six.
+The number of pages is determined by team members while the minimum page number is 2.
+The team must identify who did what.
+	 * However the paper must be coherent and consistent.
+	 * Additional pages are allowed.
+	 * When building teams the entire team must approve the team members.
+	 * If a team does not want to have you join, you need to accept this.
+Look for another team or work alone.
+	 * Use gitlab to share your LaTeX document or use microsoft one drive to write it collaboratively.

 Term Paper and Term Project Report Assignment T1